 Preferably, go for a company that provides 24-hour services, as they will turn up any time you call for.
 A larger workforce means the employees work in shifts and would not be exhausted if you call them at ungodly hours.

-Take into Account the Logistics
+Taking into account the Logistics

 Having a well-maintained, reliable vehicle is a sine qua non for a furniture moving company.
 It will limit the risk of damages or any untoward incident on the road.
 Ensure that their trucks get regular engine servicing and maintenance.

 Consider the cost of logistics as well.
-Some companies just leave the furniture outside while the others arrange it properly.
+Some companies just leave the furniture outside while others arrange it properly.
 The latter option is preferable, but if you are trying to save cost, you may have to go with the first option.